norowachi/MikaGPT/README.md

 ```

 This will start the server on the port specified in the `.env` file.
-depending on your way of hosting and making the server externally accessible, using means like `Cloudflare Tunnels` or any other reverse proxy, you just have to put the public URL in the `Interactions Endpoint` section in your bot application: `<your url>/interactions`
+depending on your way of hosting and making the server externally accessible, using means like `Cloudflare Tunnels` or any other reverse proxy, you just have to put the public URL in the `Interactions Endpoint` section in your bot application: `https://<your url>/interactions`